What are The National Young Mathematicians’ Awards?

 The only team maths competition for primary schools in the UK.

-The competition, now in its eighth year, is run in conjunction with the NRICH project at the University of Cambridge and is designed to inspire and challenge talented mathematicians from across the UK.
+The competition, now in its ninth year, is run in conjunction with the NRICH project at the University of Cambridge and is designed to inspire and challenge talented mathematicians from across the UK.

 Fantastic team work